12 – 20 March 2019 (8 nights)

 - Non-photographer or videographer spouses / travel companions will also have fun on this safari.
 The wildlife places we visit will appeal to anyone with a love for animals and nature.

 - The photo leaders are experienced naturalists with rich backgrounds in conservation and field guiding and the region’s natural history and wildlife.

 - We have specialist guides leading all safari activities and optional activities (walking, balloon safaris, etc.) are also available subject to camp restrictions.

-- We have modified vehicles, specifically set up for photography, with only 3 people per vehicle, plus a seat next to the driver if you want to be lower down to the ground.
+- We have modified vehicles, specifically set up for photography, with only 3 participants per vehicle.

-- The vehicles are open 4×4 vehicles with shooting platforms, storage areas, auxiliary power and refrigerators allowing for unhindered movement for photography.
+- The vehicles are Toyota Landcruiser 4×4 vehicles with permanent canopies, wide window openings, shooting platforms to rest cameras on, openings on the roof top, and storage areas allowing for unhindered movement for photography.

 - We have private and exclusive use of our camp guides and game drive vehicles.

 - Extra luggage allowances to accommodate the special needs of our photographic equipment.
 The Nairobi-Mara charter flights will allow for an average of 30-35kg (66 to 77lbs) per person.

 - On this itinerary, we expect to spend significant amounts of time with our wild subject, and also to get up close to some of them.